bivarz/NodeJs-Application/README.md

 ## :rocket: About the challenge

-Create an application to store projects and their tasks from scratch using express [Express](https://expressjs.com/pt-br/).
+Create an application to store projects and their tasks from scratch using [Express](https://expressjs.com/pt-br/).

 ### Routes